coohanlonCode/java8_newFeatures-/src/main/resources/Java8_Cheatsheet_total_README.txt

 		#18 STREAMS - MAP

-			- WHAT: Applies the given function to every item in the stream and then a
+			- WHAT: Applies the given function to every item in the stream

 			- WHY: Process everything in a collection and make a copy of the collection stream with those changes, without directly modifying the original collection